suncoast-devs/handbook/lessons/full-stack-build-an-app-show-individual-restaurant/index.md

 ```

 Notice that we use the `id` in the `useQuery` name, along with a unique label of
 `one-restaurant`.
-This way if the `id` changes we will load a new restaurant.
+This way, if the `id` changes, we will load a new restaurant.
-Also notice that since we need to pass the `id` to the function we'll use an
+Also, notice that since we need to pass the `id` to the function, we'll use an
 inline arrow function to call `loadOneRestaurant` and provide the `id`

 # Update the component to show dynamic data